 However, Dolby Vision does offer a better picture quality, mainly due to its dynamic metadata.

-HDR or High Dynamic Range is the new buzzword when it comes to modern TVs and even certain monitors.
-So, what exactly is it all about?
+HDR or High Dynamic Range is the new buzzword when it comes to modern TVs and monitors.
+But, what exactly is it all about?

-First of all, HDR10 is free and open-standard meaning that TV manufacturers and content creators don’t need to pay for implementing it while Dolby Vision is propriety of Dolby.
+First of all, HDR10 is free and open-standard, meaning that TV producers and content creators don’t need to pay for implementing it, while Dolby owns Dolby Vision.

 So, what exactly do you get for paying the premium for Dolby Vision?

-Since there are no 12-bit TVs nor such content available yet, Dolby Vision downsamples its color depth to 10-bit which provides a subtle improvement over the native 10-bit color.
+However, since there are no 12-bit TVs or such content available yet, Dolby Vision downsamples its color depth to 10-bit, which provides only a subtle improvement over native 10-bit color.

-This means that if you are watching an HDR movie on an HDR display, HDR10 will set the same metadata for the entire movie whereas Dolby Vision can change information such as color and brightness dynamically thus making the viewing experience more immersive.
+It means that if you are watching an HDR movie on an HDR display, HDR10 will set the same metadata for the entire film.
+In contrast, Dolby Vision can change information such as color and brightness dynamically, thus making the viewing experience more immersive.

-There are numerous PC and console games that support HDR10 as well.
+There are plenty of PC and console games that support HDR10 as well.

-Another important HDR format is HLG (Hybrid Log Gamma) which was developed by BBC and NHK for live broadcast; HLG features static HDR and is compatible with HDR10 and DV displays.
+Another vital HDR format is HLG (Hybrid Log-Gamma), which was developed by BBC and NHK for live broadcasts; HLG features static HDR and is compatible with HDR10 and DV displays.

 HDR monitors have different standards than HDR TVs.
-You may even find 8-bit color monitors that feature HDR; these are often referred to as ‘pseudo-HDR’ displays since they don’t offer a particularly significant improvement over the standard image quality.
+You may even find 8-bit color monitors that feature HDR; these are often referred to as ‘pseudo-HDR’ displays since they don’t offer a notably improvement over the standard image quality.